David-Grim/CSE183-project/README.md

    logic that supports the comment trees.
 Assisted with search bar and user profiles.
 Made some minor html changes to most pages to make the appearance of the website feel consistent.

-   Juan - initial profile page design, generic html forms, overall touch-ups on most .py and .html files, minor syntax refining, proofreader
+   Juan - Initial profile page design, generic html forms, overall touch-ups on most .py and .html files such as reworking controller functions to suit the given needs, minor syntax refining, proofreader

 Authors